daverosoff/Math251ModelCourse/README.md

-Files related to my Math 352 Differential Equations course at The College of Idaho.
+Files related to my Math 251 Calculus 3 course at The College of Idaho.

-If you are a current student, you should probably be looking at a child branch of this repository labeled with the current semester.
+If you are a current student, you are in the wrong place.
+This repository is no longer under active development.
+Contact me directly for more information.

 -dwr